kwaldenphd/eda-pandas/README.md

   * Chapter 7 "Data Cleaning and Preparation" (195-224)
   * Chapter 8 "Data Wrangling: Join, Combine, and Reshape" (225-256)
   * Chapter 10 "Data Aggregation and Group Operations" (293-322)

+All figures shown in this lab are from the `pandas` "Getting Started" tutorials.

 # Table of Contents